 - Digital TV

-At FAN we do not believe that a diversity of faiths and beliefs is something to be tolerated but rather celebrated.
+At Fakenham we do not believe that a diversity of faiths and beliefs is something to be tolerated but rather celebrated.
 We are emboldened and strengthened by our diversity.
 We promote the importance of learning and working together with those who have different faiths and beliefs through:

 - Learning for Life, including Religious Education lessons.